AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/namespace-priority.md

 * Profile 1 represents John.
   * John's profile qualifies for S1 (segment membership 1).
 For example, S1 could refer to a segment of customers that identify as male.
   * John's profile also qualifies for S2 (segment membership 2).
-This could refer to a segment of customers whose loyalty status are gold.
+This could refer to a segment of customers whose loyalty status is gold.
 * Profile 2 represents Jane.
   * Jane's profile qualifies for S3 (segment membership 3).
 This could refer to a segment of customers that identify as female.
   * Jane's profile also qualifies for S4 (segment membership 4).
-This could refer to a segment of customers whose loyalty status are platinum.
+This could refer to a segment of customers whose loyalty status is platinum.

 If John and Jane share a device, then the ECID (web browser) transfers from one person to another.
 However, this does not influence the segment membership information stored against John and Jane.